-The terms and conditions of the Registrant's retirement plan consulting services shall generally be set forth in a Retirement Plan Consulting Agreement between the Registrant and the plan sponsor.
-Registrant's retirement plan consulting fees vary based upon the value of the assets in the plan, the complexity of the engagement, and the level and scope of the overall services (fiduciary and non-fiduciary) to be rendered.
+The terms and conditions of the Registrant's retirement plan consulting services are set forth in a Retirement Plan Consulting Agreement between the Registrant and the plan sponsor.
+Registrant's retirement plan consulting fees vary based upon the value of the assets in the plan, the complexity of the engagement, and the level and scope of the overall services to be rendered.

 - B. Clients may elect to have the Registrant's advisory fees deducted from their custodial account.
-Both Registrant's Investment Advisory Agreement and the custodial/clearing agreement may authorize the custodian to debit the account for the amount of the Registrant's investment advisory fee and to directly remit that management fee to the Registrant in compliance with regulatory procedures.
-In the limited event that the Registrant bills the client directly, payment is due upon receipt of the Registrant's invoice. - C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, the Registrant shall generally recommend that LPL serve as the broker-dealer/custodian for client investment management assets.
-Broker-dealers such as LPL charge brokerage commissions and/or transaction fees for effecting certain securities transactions.
+Both Registrant's Investment Advisory Agreement and the custodial/clearing agreement authorize the custodian to debit the account for the amount of the Registrant's investment advisory fee and to directly remit that management fee to the Registrant in compliance with regulatory procedures.
+In the limited event that the Registrant bills the client directly, payment is due upon receipt of the Registrant's invoice. - C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, the Registrant recommends that LPL serve as the broker-dealer/custodian for client investment management assets.
+LPL charges brokerage commissions and/or transaction fees for effecting certain securities transactions.

-In addition to Registrant's investment management fee, brokerage commissions and/or transaction fees, clients will also incur, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g. management fees and other fund expenses).
+In addition to Registrant's investment management fee, and/or transaction fees, clients will also incur, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g. management fees and other fund expenses).
 Furthermore, the No Transaction Fee funds available through LPL's Full Participating Funds List, will generate 12b-1 compensation for LPL.
 See Item 5.E for more information.

-D. Registrant's annual investment advisory fee shall be prorated and paid quarterly, in advance, based market value of the assets under management on the last business day of the previous quarter The Registrant shall adjust its quarterly advisory fee on a prorated basis for inflows and outflows during the prior billing period.
+D. Registrant's annual investment advisory fee are prorated and paid quarterly, in advance based on the value of the assets under management on the last business day of the previous quarter The Registrant shall adjust its quarterly advisory fee on a prorated basis for inflows and outflows during the prior billing period.

 The Investment Advisory Agreement between the Registrant and the client will continue in effect until terminated by either party by written notice in accordance with the terms of the Investment Advisory Agreement.
-Upon termination, the Registrant shall refund the prorated portion of the advanced advisory fee paid based upon the number of days remaining in the billing quarter.
+Upon termination, the Registrant shall refund the pro-rated portion of the advisory fee paid in advance based upon the number of days remaining in the billing quarter.